mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 ![Key indicators load-test results for the Chunky API in the Chatty I/O sample application][throughput-single-instance]

-No errors were reported, and the request rate remained relatively static at over 600 requests per second on average (this compares with 135 requests per second for the earlier example).
+No errors were reported, and the system was amply able to handle an increasing load with relatively little change in the response time.

 ## Related resources